-On 13 July the Resolution went out to North America with Rear-Admiral Thomas Graves, and Ogle’s first task was the unpleasant one of presiding over the court-martial of Captain Nathaniel Bateman of the Yarmouth 64, which saw that officer controversially dismissed the service.
+In May the Resolution went out to North America with Rear-Admiral Thomas Graves’ squadron, and after arriving in July one of Ogle’s first tasks was to preside over the court-martial of Captain Nathaniel Bateman of the Yarmouth 64, which saw that officer controversially dismissed the service.
 Having moved on to the Leeward Islands with Rodney’s fleet, Ogle returned to England in February 1781 aboard the Greyhound 28, Captain William Fooks, as he had been advanced to the rank of rear-admiral on 26 September 1780.

 He did not see any further service but was promoted vice-admiral on 24 September 1787 and admiral on 12 April 1794.